clobrano/clobrano.github.io/_posts/blog/2018-07-09-comunitheme-12th-stable-release.md

 During the first week of July we:

 - improved Nemo experience, as promised ;)
+- refreshed alt-tab switcher and some colors
+- reviewed toolbar buttons style (hover effect)
 - fixed some bugs in Nautilus and Gnome Terminal (backdrop and tabs)
-- reviewed toolbar buttons style (hover effect)

 there are also some important works in progress, but unfortunately they did not make it for this release :)